U.S. Supreme Court potential shock move on abortion sends protesters onto Washington streets | Politics

 U.S. Supreme Court potential shock move on abortion sends protesters onto Washington streets

-Anti-abortion activists and pro-abortion supporters took to the streets of Washington on Tuesday after news that the U.S. Supreme Court may overturn the 1973 Roe v Wade ruling which legalized abortion nationwide.
+Anti-abortion activists and pro-abortion rights supporters took to the streets of Washington on Tuesday after news that the U.S. Supreme Court may overturn the 1973 Roe v Wade ruling which legalized abortion nationwide.
+A leaked initial draft majority opinion suggests the court has voted to overturn Roe v.

 - Country: